 “Then you will not spend another night in this house!”

-The old woman kept blaming herself for coming and causing such misfortune.
+The old woman continued to blame herself for coming and causing such misfortune to her son.

-The daughter of her brother-in-law was now old enough to get married.
-The old woman asked for her hand for her son.
-She said to her:
+The old woman went to her husband’s brother, whose daughter was now old enough to get married.
+The old woman asked for her hand to be the wife of her third son.
+She said to him: